Buying property in Riviera Maya?

 Are days-on-market for rentals falling in Riviera Maya as of 2026?

-As of early 2026, days-on-market for rentals in Riviera Maya are falling primarily in walkable, service-rich neighborhoods, while generic condos in oversupplied areas can sit for weeks.
+As of early 2026, days-on-market for rentals in Riviera Maya are not broadly falling; in fact, for standard condos in oversupplied areas like Tulum, time-to-let has been increasing as landlords compete for a limited pool of renters.

 Are vacancies dropping in the best areas of Riviera Maya as of 2026?

-As of early 2026, vacancy rates appear to be dropping in Riviera Maya's best-performing rental areas like Playacar, Zazil-Ha in Playa del Carmen, and Aldea Zama in Tulum, where demand consistently outpaces comparable supply.
+As of early 2026, vacancies in Riviera Maya's best-performing rental areas, like Playacar and Zazil-Ha in Playa del Carmen and Aldea Zama in Tulum, are holding relatively tight, while broader vacancy across the region's condo stock has been rising due to oversupply.

 By the way, we've written a blog article detailing what are the current rent levels in Riviera Maya.